Hungarian Recipe: Slambuc

 - Cook this on low heat until all of the water evaporates.
 Shake the pot from side to side every once in a while, but never stir.

 - When all of the water is gone, mix the pasta together with the potato with a metal spoon.

-- Keep the cauldron or pot over the fire and let the bottom of the contents get crispy.
+- Keep the cauldron or pot over the fire and let the contents at the bottom get crispy.

-- Once the contents are crisp on the bottom, take it off the fire and shake it, trying to make it so the bottom is now on top.
+- Once the contents are crisp on the bottom, take it off the fire and shake it so the bottom is now on top.
 This can be tricky, but you get the hang of it eventually.
 If this does not work, try flipping the contents with a spatula, but take care to not crush the pasta.

-- Repeat this every 1-2 minutes until the entire exterior browns up.
+- Repeat this every 1 to 2 minutes until the entire exterior browns up.